anthonymobile/njbuswatcher_2020/README.md

 # ROADMAP TO COMPLETION

 ## NOW
-- index.html -- debug why map container
+- index.html -- redo from beginning w/ MDB index.html and old index and base
 - tripwatcher.py -- loop over request filters and if the values are numbers cast them as ints or floats